 When writing a marketing video script, it’s essential to finish with a CTA.
 This is the point where you encourage your audience to take a specific course of action.
 Make sure it is clear and sounds appealing to the audience so they are more likely to do what you are suggesting.

-People tend to decide within the first couple seconds of a video if they will continue watching or turn their attention elsewhere.
+People tend to decide within the first couple of seconds if they will continue watching a video or turn their attention elsewhere.
 Let them know what you’re marketing early so they don’t miss it even if they decide to leave.
-Your first few moments must be brief, but attention-grabbing.
-You also need to introduce yourself, and tell the audience exactly what they will get if they continue watching.
+Your first few moments must be brief, but attention-grabbing and must make the value proposition of what you’re marketing clear.
+You also need to introduce yourself and tell the audience exactly what they will get if they continue watching.
 Keep the tone light but informative, and explain the value of what’s to come.

 Your online audience simply doesn’t have much patience.
+Thanks to TikTok, short-form video is now performing much better than longer pieces.
 If at any moment they don’t like what they hear or don’t find it valuable, they will move on.
 Lawyers need to use short sentences in their video script that get right to the point.
 Don’t use fluff, and don’t repeat minor points.
-Once your script is complete, read over it again and maybe ask a colleague to as well, with the goal of removing any information that isn’t necessary or takes too long to make your point.
+Once your script is complete, read over it again and maybe ask a colleague to do so as well, with the goal of removing any information that isn’t necessary or takes too long to make your point.

 Your video will flow much better if, as you plan your script, you think about the other elements included in the content.
 Give some thought to music, sound effects, visuals, graphics, etc. Write down all of the details on your script.
 It could look something like this: “We’ve brought in expert XYZ to explain how to complete this step. [show XYZ headshot for 2 seconds].”